-Almost all of the patchwork / quilt blocks consist of squares and half triangle squares.
+Almost all of the patchwork / quilt blocks consist of squares and half square triangles.
+These simple shapes can create stunning patterns.
 Cutting and sewing each of these components individually can seem like a pain, when you have a large project in hand.
-But it is not rocket science to make these half triangle squares in no time.
+But it is not rocket science to make these half square triangles in no time.

-But there is another easier speedier way.
+But this is slighlty long winded and there is another easier speedier way.
 This is to cut your squares after sewing them.

 Cut two coloured squares are usual.